 “So, you are going with God,” I asked.
 “Yes,” they replied.

-I am a firm believer that God can do the impossible; but I also believe that we cannot expect miracles to happen if we don’t put forth the effort to prepare ourselves to sustain that “impossible opportunity” once it happens.
+I am a firm believer that God can do the impossible, but I also believe that we cannot expect miracles to happen if we don’t put forth the effort to prepare ourselves to sustain that opportunity once it happens.
 The statement above was the last exchange in a conversation with a friend who was applying for a job promotion.
 After talking through the entire process, I began asking them if they knew anyone that might be able to put in a good word for them.
-“I am sure I do” they said, but proceeded to inform me that they decided to just leave the outcome to fate.
+“I am sure I do,” they said.
+However, they proceeded to inform me that they decided to just leave the outcome to God.

-I understand that sitting back and letting things unfold is not always the best strategy; but for those ambitious people that may forget to include God in decisions, this is just a little reminder.
-We tend to trust friends, family, and at time even strangers enough to rely and depend on them.
-I wonder if I really trust God that much?
+I understand that sitting back and letting things unfold is not always the best strategy, but for those ambitious people that may forget to include God in their decisions, this is just a little reminder.
+We tend to trust friends, family, and at times even strangers more than God.
+Let’s remember to put God in the front seat of all our decisions.

 2 thoughts on “Going With God”